T.O.S.S Teaching Skills and Techniques Assessment System

 The conversion of Teaching Skills into a formatted set of rules commenced, and Mr Mukoyama became the representative of the Movement.

-The movement was promoted through nationwide seminars, study camps and publishing a series of books based on a variety of skills and subjects.
+The movement was promoted through nationwide seminars, study camps and by publishing a series of books based on a variety of skills and subjects.

 The movement started with only ten members, but it was well received especially among the young and less experienced teachers.
 Within a couple of years, it became the nation’s largest educational organization for teachers in Japan.